 But whichever mouthwash you choose, the key to getting the most from your mouthwash is to make it a regular part of your oral health routine.

 If you’re looking for a more natural mouth wash option we also recommend using a simple saltwater mouthwash.
 Saltwater mouthwashes are an excellent short term treatment, especially if you have wounds in your mouth – for instance, when you’ve had teeth removed.

 Salt acts as a natural disinfectant and also removes any swelling from the tissues.
-Our expert dentists often recommend using salt water for two or three weeks after dental surgery, as well as in cases of infection or mouth ulcers.
+Our National Dental Care practitioners often recommend using salt water for two or three weeks after dental surgery, as well as in cases of infection or mouth ulcers.